PierreSenellart/provsql/doc/source/dev/aggregation.rst

 exactly the provenance children of that aggregate's ``semimod`` wires, i.e. when it collapses the multiplicity of the very group the comparison ranges over.

+The supersede is licensed only when the predicate really does entail that the group exists.
+An aggregate-free leaf does not: it lowers to a deterministic ``regular_indicator``, ``𝟙`` or ``𝟘`` by the value of a grouping column, which says nothing about whether any row is present.  ``HAVING count(*) >= 4 OR g = 1`` would otherwise report certainty for a group that is empty half the time, since ``𝟘 ⊕ 𝟙 = 𝟙``.  :cfunc:`having_entails_group_existence` decides this the way the semiring composes: under ⊗ one entailing factor suffices, under ⊕ every disjunct must entail.
+Where it does not hold the δ stays -- wrapped around the group's ⊕ in the fused shape, left in place in the row tokens otherwise.

 The ``agg_token`` Type